 This course covers management practices and the administrative functions of center directors.
 Focus is placed on listening, facility operation and management, as well as legal, financial and personnel issues.
-Three lecture hours per week.
+Hours: 39 lecture.
 Prerequisite: EDU 101 with a grade of "C" or better or permission of the department head.
 Usually offered in the spring.